mobxjs/mobx/docs/observable-state.md

 Inference rules:

 -   Any (inherited) member that is a generator function will be annotated with `flow`.
+Note that generators functions are not detectable in some transpiler configurations, if flow doesn't work as expected, make sure to specify `flow` explicitly.
 -   Any (inherited) member that contains a `function` value will be annotated with `autoAction`.
 -   Any `get`ter will be annotated with `computed`.
 -   Any other _own_ field will be marked with `observable`.